 The first time was to check out their original HQ, and the second time was to do a signing for my book All About the Burger at their flagship location.

-Here is a small part of my White Castle collection.
+Here is a small part of the White Castle collection from my Burger Museum.